Social Housing

 - your most recent payslips (5 if paid weekly, or 2 if paid monthly)

-- bank statements for the last 2 full months (it must be from a Mount Vema bank such as the RBMV Bank)
+- bank statements for the last 2 full months (it must be from a Mount Vema bank)

-- proof of other income or investments, including shares, Bonds (it must be a Mount Vema investment especially the Gollexi)
+- proof of other income or investments, including shares, Bonds (it must be a Mount Vema investment)

 - proof of income for any non-dependants living with you, such as adult relatives or friends